phil-linnell/whogoesfirst/README.md

-# Who goes first?
+# Start player

-Simple app to determine who goes first based on player colour or number of players.
+Simple app to determine the start player based on player colour or number of players.

 ### Develop
 ```